 Cox Communications carries the full complement of cable capacity.
 The company provides basic cable service to more than 6 million customers, including about 3 million digital cable subscribers and 3.5 million Internet access subscribers in about 20 states, making it one the largest US cable companies.
 Cox also provides telephone service as a competitive local-exchange carrier (CLEC).
 In addition, Cox offers voice and data communications services to businesses (Cox Business) and provides national and local advertising services (Cox Media).
-The company is a subsidiary of media conglomerate
+It is a subsidiary of media conglomerate Cox Enterprises.

 From its based in Atlanta, Georgia, Cox has operations in the southeast, central, southwest, and northeast regions of the US.

 Cox Communications reported $10.4 billion in revenue in 2014.

 Cox Communications has been quiet as the rest of the cable industry has been roiled by mergers and acquisitions in 2015.
 Whether it will have the resources from its privately held parent Cox Enterprises to stack up against its ever-growing competitors remains to be seen.
 It has been unaffected by the buying binge that has united telecoms big and small.

 The company did step up in San Diego becoming to first to offer high-speed Internet service to residential customers.
 Cox also offers Gigabit services to customers in parts of Irvine, California, Omaha, Nebraska, Baton Rouge, Louisiana, Phoenix, Las Vegas, and New Orleans.